 And she fell, her top came off.”

 “It did not,” I protested, and my interruption of this song to clarify exaggerations was just a part of the melody by now, I always said it and Liam and Indigo never altered the lyrics.
 I knew there was no point, but I liked my little piece.
 It was my contribution to the team.

 And that is how we won the Semi Final,

 Oh Mr Foooooooster, what a silly prick.”
-Thomas Foster was the Captain of Hufflepuff house.
-His teammates never forgave him and I think he’s heavily drinking in attempt to get over it.
+Thomas Foster, Captain of Hufflepuff house.
+His teammates never forgave him and I think he’s still heavily drinking in attempt to get over it.